Updat3

 What to watch next

-• Whether global oil inventories continue to decline as the Iran war progresses.
+• Whether oil prices continue to rise as the Iran war progresses and impacts global supply by the end of Q2 2026.

 Where sources differ